AI is a tool. Not an OpenAI subscription.

 Common questions

-Does Llama 3.3 reach GPT-4 quality?
+Does Mistral Small 3.1 reach GPT-4 quality?

 For structured domain tasks (document extraction, summarization, RAG answers) — yes, sometimes better with fine-tuning.
 For long-form creative writing: slightly behind.
 We evaluate in project context.
+For code-specific workflows I use Codestral, for voice-to-text Voxtral.

 Do I need my own hardware?

-No. Hetzner GPU dedicated servers from ~€200/month are the standard path.
+No. Dedicated GPU servers in Germany from ~€200/month are the standard path.
+If you prefer running it in-house: my AI-workshop packages deliver ready-made on-prem systems starting at €3,499.
 Own hardware only for very high load or specific compliance requirements.

 What are operating costs after launch?